icewolfz/jiMUD/docs/codeeditor.designer.md

   - `Max amount` the maximum amount to add
   - `Random` the random chance the object will be added, 0 to 100, 0/100 always
   - `Unique` Only one should ever exist
+  - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
 - `Monsters` the default monsters to create
   - `Name` the item to add
   - `Min amount` the minimum amount to add
   - `Max amount` the maximum amount to add
   - `Random` the random chance the object will be added, 0 to 100, 0/100 always
   - `Unique` Only one should ever exist
+  - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
 - `...` open room editor to allow more fine control of different room properties
   - `Forage objects` objects to return when a player forages for food
     - `Name` the object to return
     - `Random` the chance it is this object
+    - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
   - `Rummage objects` objects to return when a player rummages for materials
     - `Name` the object to return
     - `Random` the chance it is this object
+    - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
   - see [Room wizard](codeeditor.md#newroom) for more details
   - `Notes` optional notes about the monster, included in the header comments when code generated